kailash-manasarovar/statement/docs/evidence/cctv.md

 ## Nowhere, Dénia, 14th March 2024

 - There should be CCTV of the five big blokes that came in to terrorize me inside the building, and outside too.
-- The outside cams should have evidence of the blond woman who I believe is related to Domingo Cano.
+- The outside cams should have evidence of the blond woman who I believe is related to Dominic the piano teacher.

 ## Cauterets